Chenla: Decline

 The number of inscriptions declined sharply during the eighth century.
+Woodward dates the change to about the 720s and notes that it extends to monumental construction as well, across almost the whole of Cambodia, a pattern he reads as consistent with warfare and depleted resources though also with a change of ideological outlook.
+He proposes that the Angkor region fell under the domination of Wendan during this period, and that Wendan was in turn defeated by Jayavarman II, citing the coincidence of its last embassy in 798 with Jayavarman II's accession in 802; he presents the reconstruction as a hypothesis.
+Ngernkerd and colleagues read the instability of the late 7th century as the opening through which Dvaravati expanded into what is now eastern Thailand, ground they take to have been under Bhavavarman II's authority until then.
 However, some theorists, who have examined the Chinese transcripts, claim that Chenla started falling during the 700s as a result of both internal divisions and external attacks by the Shailendra dynasty of Java, who eventually took over and joined under the Angkor kingdom of Jayavarman II.
 According to the Sdok Kak Thom inscription (1053), Jayavarman II and his son Indrayudha defeated a Cham army in 790, then moved to north of the Tonle Sap, established the city of Hariharalaya, 15 kilometers south of Angkor.

 Individually, historians reject a classical decline scenario, arguing there was no Chenla to begin with, rather a geographic region had been subject to prolonged periods of contested rule, with turbulent successions and an obvious incapability to establish a lasting centre of gravity.
 Historiography ends this era of nameless upheaval only in the year 802, when Jayavarman II established the appropriately named Khmer Empire.